 The position is provided as the distance (length) of the curve representing the flowpath between both outfalls, or as percentage of the entire distance.
 In order to use an interpolative (percentage along a flowpath) linear referencing method, the flowpath used as the river reference system's shape must be bounded by an inflow and outflow node, whereby one of these must be the origin.

 The HY_RiverReferenceSystem , HY_IndirectPosition feature types defined to reflect the positioning ‘along a river’, as well as the data types HY_DistanceToReferent and HY_RelativePosition and HY_RelativePositionDescirption code list are described in section 7.4.4 of this standard.

-Surface water hydrology networks